-In this context, the Board of Directors approved a bond exchange, where floating rate notes disbursed by the EFSF to Greece are exchanged for fixed coupon notes.
+In this context, the Board of Directors approved a bond exchange, where floating rate notes disbursed by the EFSF to Greece were exchanged for fixed coupon notes.
 In addition, the EFSF has waived the step-up interest rate margin for the year 2017 on the €11.3 billion EFSF loan tranche that was used to finance a debt buy-back.
 A margin of 2% had originally been foreseen, starting from 2017.
 A further measure - the smoothing of Greece's EFSF repayment profile - was completed on 10 February 2017.
-Following the smoothing, Greece must repay the loans by 2056 according to the terms of the relevant financial assistance agreement.